ecornell/prg421-week5-team/README.txt

  - Write a list of animal and its characteristics to a database using JDBC
  - Display the characteristics of an animal when that animal is selected.

-Must demonstrate the use JDBC

-Program Flow:
--> Init DB
----> Establishes connection
----> Creates and populates animal table if not present -> Display Menu
----> Display Characteristics
------> Read and display all rows on animal table
------> Prompt for single animal to view
------> Read and display info on a selected animal row
+Team Improvements:
+ - Load animal data from file using multiple threads

-Input: animals.txt file
+Input: none
 Output: Console

 Dependent libraries: lib/derby.jar

-To Run: java -cp ./lib/derby.jar:./out/production/Week4 Main
+To Run: java -cp ./lib/derby.jar:./out/production/Week5 Main